 Physics inclusivity working group

 I joined the University as a Lecturer in Physics in September 2013.
 I lead a research group which focusses on the properties of light transport disorder and "complex" media.
 This can be applied in biological imaging but also has an impact on more fundamental fields.
-I am married and my wife studies with the Open University while working part time.
+I am married and my wife studies with the Open University while working part-time.
 I am also a member of the writing group, responsible for putting together submissions for Athena SWAN within the department.

 I first joined the university in 2006 as a postdoc, then spent two years in Germany before returning in 2011.
-I am now a senior lecturer.
+I am now a Professor.
 My research focuses on numerical simulations of galaxies and star formation.
 I also organise PhD admissions for astrophysics.
 I have a young (pre-school) daughter, and so am aware of many of the traditional aspects of academia (e.g. working outside regular hours, attending conferences) which can be difficult with young children.

 I am Senior Lecturer in Astrophysics and joined the Exeter Astrophysics group in 2004 after holding positions in Cambridge, Manchester and Bonn.
 My research focuses on studies of star formation and molecular clouds using telescopes at infrared and submillimetre wavelengths, including the Spitzer Space Telescope and the 15-metre James Clerk Maxwell Telescope.
 I coordinate the JCMT Gould Belt and Transients surveys of local star-forming regions.
 I currently work part time (70% contract) for a better balance between supporting students and supporting my own two sons.
 I lead the working group on outreach.

-I am lecturer in the Quantum Systems and Nanostructures group with research interests in Theoretical Physics applied to Quantum Mechanics and how it can be used for renewable technologies.
-I have worked both in industry and in in academia and have four children.
-This has given me experience of juggling the work/life demands, issues with parental leave and dealing with the difficulties that come with pursuing a career whilst maintaining a good life/work balance.
+I am a senior lecturer in the Quantum Systems and Nanostructures group with research interests in Theoretical Physics applied to Quantum Mechanics and how it can be used for renewable technologies.
+I have worked both in industry and in academia and have four children.
+This has given me the experience of juggling the work/life demands, issues with parental leave and dealing with the difficulties that come with pursuing a career whilst maintaining a good life/work balance.
 I strongly support equality and often give talks in the community about the positive aspects that science brings to our lives.

 I joined the University in 2000 as the Norman Lockyer Professor of Astrophysics to found the Astrophysics Group.
 My research centres around observations I make using astronomical satellites and large telescopes in the area of star formation and extrasolar planets, addressing questions such as how long the Sun and Earth took to form, and whether there are Earth-like planets elsewhere in the Milky Way.

 When I was a graduate student l believed that given time we would reach gender parity in astronomy, but when this did not happen realised I should use administrative posts I held to take more active measures on this and other inclusivity issues.
-Currently such posts include Chairing the Board for LSST:UK which is by far the largest ever UK astronomy consortium, where I help drive the equality agenda.
+Currently, such posts include Chairing the Board for LSST:UK which is by far the largest ever UK astronomy consortium, where I help drive the equality agenda.
 In the past I have been Head of Physics during which time we first joined Project Juno.
 I am also the Mentoring Champion for Physics.